HERE ARE SOME TIPS AND TRICKS WE’VE LEARNED OUT ON THE WATER.

 There’s sometimes a lot of storage space in a kayak, but cockpit space is limited and hatch openings can be relatively small.
 For sit-inside kayaks we like to use several small coolers rather than one large one.
 A six-pack cooler will generally fit quite nicely in the cockpit – in front of your feet, between your feet/knees or behind the seat.
 Use this cooler for water and cold drinks.
 If a cooler will fit into your hatch, use that cooler for lunch/food.

 We like soft sided coolers since they pack better, especially as they empty.
 One of our favorites is offered by NRS and comes in 6-pack, small and large sizes.
 The main reason we like these NRS coolers is that they have a removable liner.
 Not only does that make them easier to clean when you get home, but you can add extra insulation.
 Simply cut up an old or cheap closed cell foam sleeping pad and fold it around the inside of the cooler.
-(You may have to cut into the foam a little bit on one side to get them to bend at the corners.)
+(You may have to cut into the foam a little bit on one side to get it to bend at the corners.)
 Add a piece in the bottom then replace the liner.
 Cut another piece for the top.
 Using these modified coolers we can keep things cool about 48 hours in the hot Florida sun.

 KEEPING YOUR KAYAK CLEAN AND BRIGHT – BASIC MAINTENANCE